-They should be specific. observable. measurable enough so that both you and the client are likely to agree on the point in time when the objective/goal is achieved.
-The focus of the objective is the actual demonstration of skills and/or new and/or abilities the decrease of an obstacle or impairment.
+They should be specific, observable, and measurable enough so that both you and the client are likely to agree on the point in time when the objective/goal is achieved.
+The focus of the objective is the actual demonstration of new skills and/or abilities and/or the decrease of an obstacle or impairment.